danielboots/fytletic/README.md

 * **[JAVASCRIPT](https://developer.mozilla.org/en-US/docs/Web/JavaScript):** - *As part of Bootstrap* Javascript although I haven't programmed it, was included in the site as part of the Bootstrap framework so that some Bootstrap components such as the navigation toggler would work.

+* **[EMAILJS](https://email.js.com):** - *As part of Bootstrap* Javascript although I haven't programmed it, was included in the site as part of the Bootstrap framework so that some Bootstrap components such as the navigation toggler would work.

 * **[BOOTSTRAP](https://getbootstrap.com/):** - The framework for the site allowing the use of the Bootstrap grid and responsive mobile-first approach.
 I Used many components from Bootstrap mainly, the Carousel, Navbar, forms and modals.
 * **[MDBOOTSTRAP](https://mdbootstrap.com/):** - The framework based on Google Material Design for Bootstrap.